What are

 It is social because it requires the participation of real people who represent different groups and organizations.
 We call it a simulation because it represents a carefully selected real-world situation or a process, enabling participants to actively operate its key elements and make claims about how they work.
 This simulated reality is created through the use of game elements (roles, problem cards, pictures, tokens, boards, etc.).

-How do simulations work?
+How do social simulations work?

 The conversations that occur and the pathways that appear while using simulation enable participants to expand and revise their worldviews.
 They help surface misconceptions and trigger dialogue and experimentation.
 The common experience eliminates barriers among diverse parties, enhancing trust and understanding.

 With an increased flow of information, participants find it easier to build a shared language and act together towards a common cause.
-The resulting mindshift leads to creative, inclusive, and resilient solutions, as well as inspires to change and action in the real world.
+The resulting mind-shift leads to creative, inclusive, and resilient solutions, as well as inspires to change and action in the real world.

-Achieving the sustainable development goals, adapting to and mitigating climate change, responsible resource management, transforming the energy sector, advancing individual and social well-being, or creating resilient communities are just a few examples of the complex problems for which simulations can be used.
+Achieving sustainable development goals, adapting to and mitigating climate change, responsible resource management, transforming the energy sector, advancing individual and social well-being, or creating resilient communities are just a few examples of the complex problems for which social simulations can be used.
 They provide a testing ground where educators, sustainability professionals, and policymakers can collaboratively set out future options and a path for getting there.

-Catalogue See the simulations we've created
+Portfolio See the simulations we've created

-We created social simulations for
+We created them for

 Formal Education